hermangroup/docs/wallets/hardware.rst

 Developed by Czech startup `SatoshiLabs <https://satoshilabs.com>`_, the
 $99 device is essentially a USB dongle designed to add an extra authentication layer to all outbound bitcoin transactions.
-Trezor has supported Dash since January 2017 with the release of firmware version 1.4.2.
+Trezor has supported Historia since January 2017 with the release of firmware version 1.4.2.

 By virtue of its design, Trezor can be used to sign transactions on